 Vigil Volunteer: Sit with patients who are actively dying alone to provide respite for families or companionship to a patient who doesn’t have family in the area.

 Relaxing Hand Touch Volunteer: Provide aromatherapy hand massage to a patient.

 Community Outreach Volunteer: This type of volunteering is a unique way to educate our communities about benefits of hospice care as well as serve the needs of our agency.
 We are always in need of enthusiastic spokespersons to promote the hospice philosophy in our community on behalf of Hospice of Lansing & Stoneleigh Residence.

 Is there training?

 Volunteer training will prepare you to volunteer for Hospice of Lansing & Stoneleigh Residence.
 Training sessions will help you understand the hospice philosophy, end of life issues and how to work with community members facing terminal illnesses.
 Please plan on attending all of the training sessions.
-Twelve hours of training are required to work with Hospice patients
+Please note: Twelve hours of training is required prior to working with Hospice patients.